MHDLab/SciLitNLP/README.md

 There are `environment.yml` files with the conda environment that I've used to run the code.
 Setup the conda environment with

-`conda env create -f environment_nobuild.yml`
+`conda env create -f environment_(OS).yml`

+Where OS is the operating system.
 Note that this environment was mainly setup with the `conda-forge` channel so you will want to specify `-c conda-forge` when installing furhter packages with conda.

 once the environment is installed activate it with